 The best places to see London's New Year's Eve fireworks

-It may only be October but many people are already looking ahead to one of the biggest nights of the year, as they plan their New Year's Eve experience in London.
+People are looking ahead to one of the biggest nights of the year, as they plan their New Year's Eve experience in London.

 The highlight of the much-anticipated evening is of course the midnight firework display, widely regarded as one of the best in the world.

 Hundreds of thousands of people will flock to Central London on the evening to catch a glimpse of the show and we are keen to ensure everyone gets a great view as they welcome in 2019.

 There are plenty of locations to get a prime, unobstructed view, but contrary to popular belief this does not include Tower Bridge.

 As well as being located much further down river from Westminster, the bridge is scheduled to be open at midnight meaning those who attempt to see the fireworks will be disappointed as they are caught behind the enclosed buildings either side of the river.

 There are plenty of other options throughout the capital, however.
 Official tickets for the show from London City Hall are now sold out for all areas, including around the London Eye and Victoria Embankment to Temple Avenue.
 For those intent on watching from a bridge, tickets are also on sale to view from Waterloo Bridge.